tinychameleon/crockford32/README.md

 Do the following to release a new version of this gem:

 - Update the version number in [lib/crockford32/version.rb](./lib/crockford32/version.rb)
-- Double-check that necessary documentation changes are complete
+- Ensure necessary documentation changes are complete
+- Ensure changes are in the [CHANGELOG.md](./CHANGELOG.md)
-- Generate the updated documentation with `bundle exec rake rdoc`
+- Generate the updated documentation with `bundle exec rake yard`
 - Create the new release using `bundle exec rake release`

 After this is done the following side-effects should be visible: